 Here, we’ll help guide you through all the gambling categories found in Indiana.
 We will discuss the legalities behind each, where you can find various games and genres, and what the future may hold for the most popular forms of gambling across Indiana.
 Without waiting around any longer, let’s take a deep dive into the details.

 To place a sports wager in IN bettors must be at least 21 years old.
 Regulators have been put in place to ensure that no licensed sportsbook onboards anyone underage and, in doing so, minors are protected from potential harm.

 As we mentioned, 2019 was a majorly important year for Indiana’s sports betting scene.
-It was during September of that year when the grand opening of the states’ first sportsbooks took place, and bets were taken as soon as was possible.
+It was during September of that year when the grand opening of Indiana's first sportsbooks took place, and bets were taken as soon as possible.
 Revenue from sports wagers has gone towards good causes in the form of tax, while licenses cost $100,000 for operators to obtain.
 These betting licenses can be renewed yearly, priced at $50,000, so entities interested in getting involved need to cough up if they want to participate in the action.
-It’s also worth noting that every licensed Indiana sportsbook is required to pay 9.5% income revenue tax.
+It’s also worth noting that every licensed Indiana sportsbook is required to pay a 9.5% income revenue tax.

 Regarding what users are not allowed to place wagers on within IN, there are restrictions on the following:

 Other than that, users are more or less permitted to bet on whatever sports action they want.
 Indiana is a free state in that sense - we just wish the same attitude was applied to online casinos.
 To take advantage of sports betting, try out DraftKings IN, BetAmerica, and more in Indiana.